hafssaelk/Build-your-portfolio-project-Week-3-Project-Landing-Page/README.md

 <h1 align="center">Car Rental Website Project</h1>

 This is a project for a car rental website.
-It is a project for the College Mini Project.
+It is a project.

 ## Table of Contents